Getting Here

 Regional framing

-• • Reno is usually the cleanest fly-in option for a Tahoe City trip.
+• Reno is usually the best fly-in option for a Tahoe City trip.

-• • Sacramento works when the air schedule is clearly better and you do not mind the longer drive.
+• Sacramento comes together when the air schedule is clearly better and you do not mind the longer drive.